steveseguin/electroncapture/README.md

 * For Mac, please also see this issue for building: https://github.com/electron-userland/electron-builder/issues/3828

-The basic idea is is to first install node, npm, and git.
-Then to clone and build the folder:
+Install Node.js 22.12.0 or newer, npm 9 or newer, and git.
+Then clone and build:

 ```
 git clone https://github.com/steveseguin/electroncapture.git
 cd electroncapture
-npm install -g node@14.6.0
 npm install
 npm run build:darwin
 ```